(This article last revised 2-9-2014)

 Zion is actually the spiritual Source and the spiritual "foundation and cornerstone" (as Isaiah put it) through and upon which God sparked, manifested and evolved the physical world of life and form.

-In 1948, after Americans and the British ensured that the U.N. approved the establishment of the new Jewish nation, and after the indigenous Arab peoples of the Mid-East objected strenuously, the very first Prime Minister of Israel said the following about that, which is very telling:
+Anyway, in 1948, after Americans and the British ensured that the U.N. approved the establishment of the new Jewish nation, and after the indigenous Arab peoples of the Mid-East objected strenuously, the very first Prime Minister of Israel said the following about that, which is very telling:

 "Why should the Arabs make peace?
 If I were an Arab leader I would never make terms with Israel.
 That is natural: we have taken their country.
 Sure, God promised it to us, but what does that matter to them?
 Our God is not theirs.
 We come from Israel, it's true, but two thousand years ago, and what is that to them?
 There has been antisemitism, the Nazis, Hitler, Auschwitz, but was that their fault?
 They only see one thing: we have come here and stolen their country.
 Why should they accept that?
 They may perhaps forget in one or two generations' time, but for the moment there is no chance.
 So, it's simple: we have to stay strong and maintain a powerful army.
 Our whole policy is there.
 Otherwise the Arabs will wipe us out." -- Israeli Prime Minister David ben Gurion